vanelslander-ecology/PredictiveEcology.org/_posts/2015-04-23-Is-R-fast-enough-01.md

 ### Next time

-We will redo the fibinacci series, a common low level benchmarking test that gives R a bad name.
-But it turns out to be wrong.
+We will redo the fibinacci series, a common low level benchmarking test that shows R to be slow.
+But it turns out to be a case of bad coding...

 #### Functions used